lebaston100/vr-obs-replaybufferbutton/README.md

 ## Usage

 - To open the button in your web browser, just double click the controller.html file
-- To open the button in a dedicated window without the need for your browser running, double click the "launch-elecap.bat" file
+- To open the button in a dedicated window without the need for your browser running, double click the "launch-elecap.bat" or "launch-elecap-on-top.bat"(window will stay above active applications) file.
+You might not see something happening for a few seconds after opening while the application loads.
 - Once open the button will try to connect to obs and might display an error message if it's not already running until you launch it.

 Behaviour: